MSR Whisperlite Universal Review

 Fuel Efficiency

-We tested the Whisperlite Universal with white gas and with canister gas.
-Despite the fact that there is no priming involved when using the canister adapter, the stove is slightly less efficient in canister mode.
-It burned 0.6 ounces of white gas and 0.8 ounces of canister gas in the no wind test.
-In front of a fan, it burned 0.8 ounces of white gas and 1 ounce of canister fuel.
+We tested the Whisperlite Universal with white gas and with a fuel canister.
+Even though you do not need to prime it when using a canister adapter, the stove is slightly less efficient in canister mode.
+To ensure accurate scores, we tested this stove twice with each fuel type and recorded the average scores between both tests.
+To boil one liter of water, it burned 0.6 ounces of white gas and 0.495 ounces of canister gas in the windless test.
+When tested in front of a box fan blowing 2-4 mph, it burned 0.9 ounces of white gas and 0.57 ounces of canister fuel.

 Weight

 The Whisperlite Universal burner and pump weigh 11.6 ounces (328 grams).
 The canister adapter and additional jets add an ounce.
 We think that weight is less of a factor in deciding on a liquid gas stove.
-These stoves are meant for longer expedition-style trips, larger groups, or thru-hikes.
-If there are more people, it is easier to distribute weight throughout the group.
+These stoves are meant for longer expedition-style trips or larger groups.
+When there are more people in your group, it is easier to distribute weight among group members.

 The Universal packs down to about the same size as all the other liquid fuel stoves we tested.
-If you carry a 2L pot with you, it nests well in there.
-These are not the most space-saving stoves, but they make up for it in reliability and versatility.
+If you carry a 2-liter pot with you, it nests well inside.
+What this stove lacks in space-savings it more than makes up for in terms of reliability and versatility.

 Simmering Ability

-We weren't sure what the benefit of being able to use canisters with a Whisperlite would be, but we discovered that this combination makes for great cooking.
-Using the canister adapter, we were able to simmer and cook actual meals that we wouldn't have been able to on a classic Whisperlite.
-It's better at simmering than all of the integrated canister stoves and is on par with the small canister stoves in this metric.
+At first, we weren't quite sure if there would be any added benefit for being able to use canisters with a Whisperlite, but we discovered this combination makes for great cooking.
+When we used the plastic canister adapter, we could simmer and cook actual meals that would have been carbonized with the classic Whisperlite without using non-authorized techniques.
+This stove is better at simmering than all of the integrated canister stoves and is on par with some of the small canister stoves in this metric.

 Simmering with any liquid fuel stove takes some skill and a good understanding of how the stove works.
-While it's not nearly as easy to simmer with this stove in liquid fuel mode as when it connected to a canister, it is possible.
+While it's not nearly as easy to simmer with this stove in liquid fuel mode as it is when connected to a canister, it is possible.
+Experienced Whisperlite enthusiasts have figured out how to simmer effectively by depressurizing the fuel bottle, but MSR doesn't recommend this, so we don't field test stoves in our review with this technique.

 Ease Of Use

-The Whisperlite Universal is the most versatile stove in this review.
-It has the capability to burn most types of liquid fuel and also comes with a canister fuel adapter so you can change out to burn canister gas.
+The Whisperlite Universal is easily the most versatile stove in this review.
+It has the capability to burn most types of liquid fuel — including white gas, kerosene, and unleaded gas — and it comes with a canister fuel adapter so you can pair it with an isobutane fuel canister.

-This stove features self-cleaning shaker jet technology.
-When we used the canister adapter for the first time, the flames sputtered, leading us to believe the shaker needle may not have been seated correctly when we installed it.
-We had to shake the stove unit to fix the needle and make the fuel come out properly, but after that, it worked flawlessly.
-This brings up the point that it does take a bit of know-how and time to change out the different fuel adapters.
-You have to change out the stove's shaker jets to correspond with the proper fuel type, as well as the fuel adapters at the end of the fuel line, depending on if you're using liquid or canister gas.
+This stove features a self-cleaning shaker jet.
+When we used the canister adapter for the first time, the flames sputtered, which caused us to believe the shaker needle may not have been seated correctly when we installed it.
+We had to shake the stove unit to fix the needle, but after that, it worked flawlessly.
+As you may have guessed by the aforementioned jargon, this stove has a steep learning curve even without moving between different fuel types.
+To swap between white gas and canister fuel takes a little time and know-how to install the proper fuel adapters, fuel line attachments, and shaker jets for each fuel type.

-We think that the Whisperlite line of stoves are the easiest take apart, troubleshoot, clean, repair, and put back together in the field, which adds a level of comfort to those of us out in the backcountry for extended periods of time.
-We know that if something goes wrong with our stove, 99% of the time we will be able to fix it.
+Despite the steep learning curve, the whole Whisperlite suite of stoves are the easiest to take apart, troubleshoot, clean, repair, and put back together in the field.
+This is a serious relief when you're miles deep in the backcountry or in a foreign country for extended periods of time.
+We know that if something goes wrong with our stove, 99% of the time, we will be able to fix it.

-Liquid gas stoves are inherently the sturdiest types of backpacking stoves.
-They are meant to hold all kinds of cookware from large pots to skillets, and the Universal is no exception.
-Several of our testers have owned older Whisperlite's for a long time and are pleased to see that the leg design has been improved.
-Not only are they much easier to take apart (the fuel line no longer threads through the leg, which makes re-assembly complicated), they also seem sturdier and less likely to bend or warp.
+Liquid gas stoves are the most burly and sturdy type of backpacking stoves.
+They are meant to hold all kinds of cookware, from large pots to skillets, and the Universal is no exception.
+Several of our testers have owned older Whisperlite's for a decade+ and are pleased to see the leg design has been improved.
+Not only are they much easier to take apart (the fuel line no longer threads through the leg, which made re-assembly more complicated), the new leg design is sturdier and less likely to bend or warp.

 Boil Time